ubc-library-rc/dryad2dataverse/docs/script.md

 **A note about GMail**

-Although the script is set up to use GMail by default, it likely won't work off the bat.
-You will need to allow _less secure app access_ and possibly deal with a capture as outlined in the [FAQ](faq.md).
+Dryad2dataverse is now set up to use yahoo email by default, because it doesn't require two-factor authentication to use.
+If you decide to use Google mail, you will need to follow the procedure outlined here <https://support.google.com/accounts/answer/185833?hl=en>.
+Note that it will require enabling two-factor authentication.

 **Updates to Dryad studies**